uet-ee-par-comp/spring2020/assn2/README.md

 their analysis.
 In the report, you need to mention at least the following along with the speedup results:

 - How you performed the four steps of Decomposition, Assignment, Orchestration and Mapping in creating your parallel application.
-- Performance of each GPU kernel on the roofline model of the GPU.
+- Performance of each GPU kernel indicated on the roofline model.
 - Important points regarding implementation strategy.
 For instance, how did you tackle with the problem of reading/writing to single histogram value in histogram implementation?
 - Problems/bottlenecks encountered.
 For instance how did you tackle the problem of reading/writing to same histogram values in Histogram computations?
 - Optimizations performed, e.g. the use of shared memory, did it help or not and why did it help?